Family Business Experts Vietnam (FBEV) is all about helping Vietnam family businesses grow and prosper.

-The business coordinators for Family Business Experts Vietnam are a husband and wife team – they are a family business!
+The managing partners for Family Business Experts Vietnam are a husband and wife team – a family business!

 He has degrees in Engineering and Sociology (Vietnam Forestry University and University of Language & International Studies) and is an alumni of Hanoi National University.
 After working in the human resource industry in Singapore for 4 years, he returned home to start working and studying family businesses in Vietnam.

 His wife and business partner has degrees from Hanoi University of Business Technology and has worked with her family’s business since 2007.

 In 2014 they created their own company and began their research and work with family businesses.
 They are a leading resource in Vietnam for family business training (seminars and workshops) and investment.

 They are affiliated with the Family Business Institute in Atlanta GA (USA) and the web organization Family Business Experts.com

 Did you notice that the "logo" for the Family Business Institute is three inter-connected circles?

 Each circle represents a major “system” that is at play in a family business: The family system; the business management system; and the ownership system.

 For a family business to be successful, all three “systems” need to be in balance.
 What makes a family business so complicated is that when a problem occurs in one system, it will almost always cascade into tone or two of the other systems.

 For instance, the death of the owner not only impacts the ownership system, it will also impact the family system and the business management system.
 The constant re-alignment of these “centers of influence” makes family business dynamics very complex - and very challenging.